jamesflorentino/jamesflorentino/README.md

 I'm a coder and business operator who's been building companies and internet products for the past 8 years.
 I've been a coder for 20 years and have continuously improved my programming skills despite the busy time requirement in business.
 I've hired close to a 100 people in the past 4 years alone, and have been fairly successful in my chosen industry in crypto.

-Aside from coding, I'm also passionate about entrepreneurship - taking financial risk, starting from scratch, recruiting talents, and creating opportunities for people to become successful.
+Aside from coding, I'm also passionate about entrepreneurship - taking financial risk, starting from scratch, recruiting talents, and creating products and services for people to use.
 I'm a big fan of using psychology to help people understand their strengths and weaknesses so we can achieve great things together.

 ### What I'm looking for: